matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 ## Future releases

-There are two major points of improvements for the plugins which will be relased in the future:
+There are two major points of improvements for the plugins which will be released in the future:

 - **Composability with the existing hardhat plugins.** Some popular hardhat plugins may not be compatible with the zkSync development environment.
 This will be resolved either through cooperation with the plugins' teams or by providing new plugins with the same functionality.
 - **JavaScript support.** Currently, `hardhat-zksync-deploy` requires typescript to run.